« Previous Page

 Estimates of the extent of overdiagnosis noted in the Canadian National Breast Screening Study, a randomized clinical trial, have been reported.
 At the end of the five screening rounds, an excess of 142 invasive breast cancer cases was diagnosed in the mammography arm, compared with the control arm.
 At 15 years, the excess number of cancer cases in the mammography arm versus the control arm was 106; this represents an overdiagnosis rate of 22% for the 484 screen-detected invasive cancers.

 The major predictors of radiation risk are young age at exposure and dose.
-For women older than 40 years, the benefits of annual mammograms probably outweigh the potential risk, but certain subpopulations of women may have an inherited susceptibility to ionizing radiation damage.[30,31] In the United States, the mean glandular dose for screening mammography is 1 to 2 mSv per view or 2 mSv to 4 mSv per standard two-view exam.[32,33] By comparison, a single chest computed tomography (CT) scan delivers 7 mSv and an abdominal CT scan delivers 12 to 20 mSv.
-The whole-body environmental radiation dose is approximately 3 mSv per year.
+For women older than 40 years, the benefits of annual mammograms probably outweigh the potential risk, but certain subpopulations of women may have an inherited susceptibility to ionizing radiation damage.[35,36] In the United States, the mean glandular dose for screening mammography is 1 mSv to 2 mSv per view or 2 mSv to 4 mSv per standard two-view exam.[37,38] The radiation exposure from mammography is to the breasts, with a lower effective dose to the whole body of 0.29 mSv.
 Thus, it may be estimated that up to one breast cancer may be induced per 1,000 women aged 40 to 80 years undergoing annual mammograms.
+Based on statistical models, the risk would be doubled in women with large breasts who require increased radiation doses and in women with breast augmentation who require additional views.
+Radiation-induced breast cancers may be reduced fivefold for women who begin biennial screening at age 50 years rather than annually at age 40 years.

 Among community clinicians, screening CBE has higher specificity (97%-99%) and lower sensitivity (22%-36%) compared with examiners in clinical trials of breast cancer screening.[5,6,7,8] A study of screening in women with a positive family history of breast cancer showed that, after a normal initial evaluation, the patient herself or her clinician performing a CBE identified more cancers than did mammography.
 Another study examined the usefulness of adding CBE to screening mammography; among 61,688 women older than 40 years and screened by mammography and CBE, sensitivity for mammography was 78%, and combined mammography-CBE sensitivity was 82%.
 Specificity was lower for women undergoing both screening modalities than it was for women undergoing mammography alone (97% vs. 99%).
 Two international trials of CBE are under way in India and Egypt.